 EPCO does not offer our named executive officers a defined benefit pension plan.
-Also, none of our named executive officers had nonqualified deferred compensation during the three years ended December 31, 2022.
+Also, none of our named executive officers had nonqualified deferred compensation during the three years ended December 31, 2023.

 In the second quarter of 2019, each of our named executive officers entered into a separate retention bonus agreement with EPCO.
-Pursuant to the retention bonus agreements, each such person was or will be entitled to a cash retention payment of \$5 million (in the case of each of Messrs.
-Teague and Fowler), \$1 million (in the case of each of Messrs.
-Bacon and Secrest) and \$500,000 (in the case of Mr. Nelly), less all applicable withholding taxes and other required deductions on such payment (in each case, the applicable "Retention Payment"), in a lump sum within seven business days following his completion of continuous active fulltime employment with EPCO from April 15, 2019 through (i) May 31, 2022 (in the case of Mr. Teague) or (ii) May 31, 2023 (in the case of each of Messrs.
-Fowler, Bacon, Secrest and Nelly) (in each case, the applicable "Retention Period"), and provided that such person continues to perform his duties during the applicable Retention Period in a highly effective manner, as determined by the key executives of EPCO (the "Performance Requirement").
+Pursuant to the retention bonus agreements, each such person was entitled to a cash retention payment of \$5 million (in the case of each of Messrs.
+Teague and Fowler) and \$1 million (in the case of each of Messrs.
+Bacon, Secrest and Boss), less all applicable withholding taxes and other required deductions on such payment (in each case, the applicable "Retention Payment"), in a lump sum within seven business days following his completion of continuous active fulltime employment with EPCO from April 15, 2019 through (i) May 31, 2022 (in the case of Mr. Teague) or (ii) May 31, 2023 (in the case of each of Messrs.
+Fowler, Bacon, Secrest and Boss) (in each case, the applicable "Retention Period"), and provided that such person continues to perform his duties during the applicable Retention Period in a highly effective manner, as determined in the good faith discretion of EPCO's key executives (the "Performance Requirement").
+Any Retention Payment is in addition to any discretionary incentive compensation that EPCO or any of its affiliates may grant or have in place from time to time.